-Page 8 Rev. 2 0196Y The transfer pumps have a recirculation line back to the filter, F-1, with a sample line that runs to DWC Sample Box No. 1.
+The transfer pumps have a recirculation line back to the filter, F-1, with a sample line that runs to DWC Sample Box No. 1.
 This provides the ability to further filter the effluent, and the opportunity to sample the effluent before transferring it to the DWC ion exchanger.
-The concentration of the effluent from the tank should be below 0.84 $\mu$ Ci/cm Cs-137 prior to transferring the effluent to the DWC ion exchanger.
+The concentration of the effluent from the tank should be below 0.84 μ Ci/cm3 Cs-137 prior to transferring the effluent to the DWC ion exchanger.
+Flow indicator, FI-16, on the return line from the sample box provides confirmation of flow in the sample line and indicates the rate of flow.

 The backflush line provides the ability to reverse the flow of water back into a defueling canister to clear a drain screen that has become clogged (i.e., to backflush).
 The backflush line is filled from valves V005A and V005B to valve V043 by opening valve V022.
 Valve V022 is then closed and the line is pressurized with argon by opening the supply line with valve VO43 which simultaneously closes the vent line.
-The argon pressure is controlled by pressure regulator VO41 (PCV-10) and measured by pressure indicator PI-14.
+The argon pressure is controlled by pressure regulator V041 (PCV-10) and measured by pressure indicator PI-14.
 The three-way plug valve, V005A or V005B, is positioned so that the appropriate canister is backflushed.
 The volume of backflush water is limited to the amount of water in the pipe from valve V043 to valves V005A and V005B, which is less than 5 gallons.
 The operating pressure for backflushing is controlled by the operator and maintained below 10 psig.
 The relief valve, R-2, is set at 10 psig.
 The filter media in a filter canister can be damaged if the differential pressure during reverse flow exceeds 10 psi.
 A backflush pressure of less than 10 psi ensures that the AP cannot exceed 10 psid.